MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ## Export transactions

-> [!NOTE]
-If you do not see the exported CSV file, it is possible you may need to consent to allow pop-ups in your browser to view the export results.

 Select **Export** to export your search results to a comma-separated values (CSV) file on your computer.
 You can select one of the following export options.

 - **All Columns** – Export all data associated with this event.
 This includes all attributes in the API request and API response, and any attributes from related events.
 - **Current Columns** – Export only data in the columns that are currently shown in the grid.

 > [!IMPORTANT]
-> Exports which exceed 10,000 rows, or take longer than two minutes, are automatically canceled.
+> Exports that exceed 10,000 rows, or take longer than two minutes, are automatically canceled.

+> [!NOTE]
+> If you do not see the exported CSV file, it is possible you may need to consent to allow pop-ups in your browser to view the export results.

 ## Review individual events